ccramnar/ccramnar/README.md

 - There are some private repositories on my Github which include:
 1) RAII-net - a stratego style game made using CPP
 2) A File Browser - implemented using Kotlin and JavaFX
+3) Conway's Game of Life - implemented using Kotlin and JavaFx
-3) My work on Operating System: os161, using C.
+4) My work on Operating System: os161, using C.

 Please contact me at ccramnar@uwaterloo.ca for access to these repositories.